airman604/aws-security-workshop/README.md

 ./deploy.sh
 ```

+Deployment takes around 5 minutes.
 Once the deployment is complete take a note of the displayed frontend URL.

 ### Cleanup